krzentner/language-world/data/text-davinci-003/goal_py_md/push-back-3.py.md

+Then, write a program to perform the task `push-back`.

-We need to slide the puck from its current location to the designated target location in the opposite direction.
+# push-back: slide the puck backwards to the target location
+def push_back(robot):

-Steps:
+    # Steps:
-1. Put the gripper above the puck
+    #  1. Put gripper below puck
-2. Push the gripper into the top of the puck
+    #  2. Push gripper into the back of puck
-3. Push the puck backwards until it reaches the target location
+    #  3. Slide puck to goal
+    # Move the robot's gripper below the puck.

-if check("the robot's gripper is not above the puck"):
+    if check("the robot's gripper is not below puck"): robot.move_gripper("below the puck")
-    robot.move_gripper("above the puck")

-if check("the robot's gripper is not around the puck and the robot's gripper is open"):
+    # If the gripper is not near the puck, push the gripper into the back of the
+    # puck.
-    robot.move_gripper("near the puck", close_gripper=True)
+    if check("the robot's gripper is not near puck"): robot.move_gripper("near the puck", close_gripper=True)

-if check("the robot's gripper is above the puck and the robot's gripper is closed"):
+    # If the puck is near the gripper and the puck is below the gripper as seen
-    robot.move_gripper("towards the target location")
+    # from the back, push the puck to the target location.

-if check("the robot's gripper is near the target location and the robot's gripper is closed"):
-    robot.move_gripper("left of the target location")
+    if check("the robot's gripper is below the puck and the robot's gripper is near the puck"): robot.move_gripper("below the target location")